Ruby gems

 (Note: it seems that GPSLatitude/GPSLongitude seem to be consistent among file types so far, if they have latitude/longitude data present, but I think it’s a safe idea to keep the same sort of system — never modifying the actual metadata values (storing them as is) + creating a “xFormatted” field as needed for data type consistency/dependability)

-This gems results are possibly just “EXIF” category metadata, but it might be multiple categories of metadata put together, as
+* This gems results are possibly just “EXIF” category metadata, but it might be multiple categories of metadata put together, as [mini\_exiftool says it can read/write EXIF-data, IPTC-data and XMP-data](https://github.com/janfri/mini_exiftool)

 # company_files_controller